 Originally known as Bright Star, the town changed its name to Sulphur Springs in 1871 because of the many mineral springs in the area.
-The county is a state leader in dairy production, is well-known for beef cattle production, and is a center for national and regional manufacturing.
-The town boasts more than 10 annual festivals and events.
-It also is the center of East Texas lake country, providing access to major lakes.
+The county is a state leader in dairy production, is well-known for beef cattle production and is a center for national and regional manufacturing.
+The town offers many annual festivals and events.
+It also provides access to East Texas lake country.

 The Romanesque Revival-style, red granite and limestone 1894 Hopkins County Courthouse is the centerpiece of the newly renovated downtown area, complete with a Veteran's memorial and an interactive water fountain for children.